Skip to Content

 You can cover the plant with plastic sheeting or a frost blanket if it unexpectedly threatens frost.
 In most cases, gardeners grow their Monstera in containers, which makes it possible to bring the plants back inside in winter and outdoors in summer.

-When removing your Monstera from indoors to outdoors, you need to acclimate it from the smooth transmission.
+When removing your Monstera from indoors to outdoors, you must acclimate it from the smooth transmission.

 Drastic environmental changes can affect plant growth, causing leaf burns since the two lights have different strength levels.